 Duct Tape

 Duct tape is a great choice for general maintenance, bundling, wrapping, attaching and sealing.
-It’s a multipurpose, durable and super strong triple-layer tape with a mesh backing made from low-density polyethylene, giving it strong adhesion.
-It’s used on everything from patching hoses to taping down electrical cables to preventing scuffs on your floor from chair legs.
+It’s a durable, multipurpose and super strong triple-layer tape with a mesh backing made from low-density polyethylene, giving it strong adhesion.
 Some duct tape conforms to smooth and textured surfaces like concrete and brick.
 Once only available in gray, duct tape can now be found in a wide range of colors and patterns to match any repair job.

 Electrical Tape

 Electrical tape is an essential component of any installation, repair and manufacturing project.
-It is used to protect, insulate and mark electrical wires and other materials that conduct electricity.
+It’s used to protect, insulate and mark electrical wires and other materials that conduct electricity.
 The proper way to use electrical tape is to pull and stretch it as you wind it around wires.
-This shrinks the tape around the wire, causing a tight seal that won’t expand when it gets cold.
+This shrinks the tape around the wire, creating a tight seal that won’t expand when it gets cold.

-Electrical tape is available in a variety of colors, each one designated for specific electrical requirements.
+Electrical tape is available in a variety of colors; each one is designated for specific electrical requirements.

 Black: Low voltage, Phase A (used on wires in direct sunlight)